 I am not a doctor, none of the information on any of these pages pertaining to the Ketogenic Diet or Adrenal Fatigue should be considered medical advice and should not replace the care of your personal physician.
 I am simply eager to share the information I have learned while on my own journey to health.
 Before you embark on this journey, please consult with your physician.

 An exciting and effective quiet time starts with a plan.

 If you don’t have a plan for your quiet time…

-I recently communicated with my readers: both email subscribers and Facebook fans, because I felt that my posts in recent months were not speaking to their lives or meeting their needs.
+A while ago, I communicated with my readers, because I felt that my posts in recent months were not speaking to their lives or meeting their needs.